Prithviraj-chw/Snake_game/README.md

 A nostalgic, arcade-style Snake game built from scratch in Python using the standard `turtle` graphics module — no external libraries required.

 > ⚠️ **Work in Progress** — This project is actively being developed.
-Features like food spawning, collision detection, and score tracking are coming soon.
+Features like High score tracking are coming soon.

 ---